FacundoRinon/streaver-challenge-facundorinon/assumptions.md

 - In the lib/posts/api.ts file, I left a line with `setTimeout` commented out in order to simulate slow network conditions and facilitate testing of the optional Step 5 functionality.

+- After completing the main functionalities, I applied Tailwind CSS utility classes to enhance the visual presentation and ensure the application is fully responsive across different devices.

 - Lastly, I found it appropriate to implement a context to allow reading in dark mode.
 Personally, I find it more comfortable, and that is why I considered it appropriate to add this functionality.

 # Suposiciones